With a well-crafted route, 10 days in Scotland is just enough time to see most of the major highlights on every Scotland bucket list.

 Don’t get me wrong, you may as well stop and have a look on your way out of Cairngorms National Park as it will not add any time to your journey, but I wouldn’t budget much time for Braemar Castle.

 We are now onto the home stretch!
-At this point in my 10-day road trip around Scotland, I will admit that a big piece of me just wanted to get back to Spaceships.
-I had already seen so many beautiful castles, landscapes, and met so many wonderful Scottish people, that I was ready to get out of the rain and mud and just relax.
-(Plus we had an amazing stay in a Scottish castle booked!)
+At this point, many of you will likely be running low on energy!
+You will have already seen so many beautiful castles, landscapes, and met so many wonderful Scottish people, that you’ll be readyto get out of the rain and mud and just relax.

 With that said, here are few more castles you could visit on your way back to Edinburgh, if you have the desire.
-The only one I would really recommend to the photographers is Dunalastair Castle; this was my absolute favorite castle in all of Scotland!
+The one you should not miss if time permits is Dunalastair Castle.
+It is a rare opportunity to see an incredible abandoned castle left to the be reclaimed by nature.

-I did not visit Blair Castle, but wanted to mention it as it will be on your natural route back to Edinburgh and it looks quite impressive.
+We opted not to visit Blair Castle but it is worth considering it as it will be on your natural route back to Edinburgh and it looks quite impressive.

 Google Maps will take you to the driveway, but you will find the only nearby parking about half a mile BEFORE the driveway.
 It will be a layby that is separated from the road and has room for about 5 cars by my estimate.
 Park here, walk back to the driveway, and once on the driveway, stay right until you arrive at the castle.